Increase Interest in a Planned Gift

 1. Ask your colleague, such as the Major Gifts officer, to include a simple Call to Action in his/her email signature, such as “What is a Planned Gift?”
 Link that to your planned giving page or website.

 2. Include a sentence or two about the benefits of making a planned gift in the year-end appeal letters.
-When you include information about a planned gift in a request for an immediate donation, you help donors understand the whole range of options they have when they want to support the organization.
+When you include information about a planned gift in a request for an immediate donation, you help donors understand the whole range of options they have.

-3. Collaborate with your colleagues to find volunteers who have faithfully served the organization (even if they haven’t ever made a large gift).
-These faithful volunteers are strong prospects for a conversation about making a planned gift.
+3. Collaborate with your colleagues to find faithful volunteers (even if they haven’t ever made a large gift).
+These volunteers are strong prospects for a conversation about making a planned gift.
 Send them an appropriate letter (such as a year-end email) and include an invitation to connect through a phone call after the first of the year.

 4. Add a link to your email signature that redirects to the planned giving page of your website or to a landing page where a donor can receive a free download.
-Pay attention to who clicks and downloads and follow up with them.
+Pay attention to who clicks and downloads and follow up.

 5. Send a hopeful email that shares a powerful donor story.
 Include an invitation to have a conversation to make a lasting impact through a deferred gift.